jmiguelj/FRAMEtags/README.md

 ***
 # Required input files
-(see "sample data" for zip fole of example input folder/files)
+(You can download sample data zip file with required input folder/files here: https://github.com/jmiguelj/FT-data/raw/master/FT%20data.zip)

-You will need to prepare a folder on your computer containing the following files:
+In general, you need to prepare a folder on your computer containing the following files:

 1. .fcs files to be analyzed
     + with at least 2 fluorescence, 1 forward scatter and 1 side scatter parameter